Correlated quantum machines beyond the standard second law

-Equation \eqref{6} indicates that one should distinguish two basic regimes of engine operation: (1) If $\eta / \gamma \eta_{th} < 2$, the engine produces work by mostly converting heat $Q_j$ from the reservoirs, that is, by exploiting thermal resources, like common macroscopic engines.
-(2) On the other hand, if $\eta / \gamma \eta_{th} > 2$, the engine dominantly extracts work from athermal resources, such as correlations or displacements from equilibrium, $\Delta \sigma$, or from the energy stored in the system-bath interactions $\Delta U_{int}$.
+Equation \eqref{6} indicates that two regimes of engine operation should be distinguished: (1) If $\eta / \gamma \eta_\text{th} < 2$, the engine produces work by mostly converting heat $Q_j$ from the reservoirs, that is, by exploiting thermal resources, like common macroscopic engines.
+(2) {On the other hand, if $\eta / \gamma \eta_\text{th} > 2$, the engine dominantly extracts work from athermal resources, such as correlations, displacements from equilibrium, or interactions with the baths, quantified by $\Delta \sigma$.
 This new regime is possible for correlated microscopic engines.

-In order to make model-independent statements, we next analyze the upper bound, $1 / \gamma \eta_{th} - 1$, of Eq.~\eqref{6}, by using the fact that the efficiency $\eta$, which depends on the details of the engine, is always smaller than one.
-Figure~\ref{fig:upperBound} presents the normalized logarithm of $1 / \gamma \eta_{th} - 1$ as a function of the parameter $\gamma$ and of the thermal efficiency $\eta_{th}$.
-The black solid line indicates the limiting value $1 / \gamma \eta_{th} = 2$.
-We observe that an engine is only guaranteed to run in the thermal regime provided that $\gamma >1/2$ and $\eta_{th}>1/2$.
+In order to make model-independent statements, we next analyze the upper bound, $1 / \gamma \eta_\text{th} - 1$, of Eq.~\eqref{6}, by using the fact that the efficiency $\eta$, which depends on the details of the engine, is always smaller than one.
+Figure \ref{fig:upperBound} presents the normalized logarithm of $1 / \gamma \eta_\text{th} - 1$ as a function of the parameter $\gamma$ and of the thermal efficiency $\eta_\text{th}$.
+The black solid line indicates the limiting value $1 / \gamma \eta_\text{th} = 2$.
+An engine is only guaranteed to run in the thermal regime provided that $\gamma >1/2$ and $\eta_\text{th}>1/2$.
 The first condition is expected from the definition of the parameter $\gamma$; it simply says that the engine should be predominantly fueled by heat.
 However, surprisingly, this criterion is not enough.
-The nontrivial condition $\eta_{th} > 1/2$ reveals that, since $\eta_{th} \leq \eta_{C}$, the temperature of the hottest reservoir should be at least twice the temperature of the colder one.
-Otherwise, work production could still be dominated by athermal resources, even if $\gamma>1/2$, as clearly seen in the figure.
+The nontrivial condition $\eta_\text{th} > 1/2$ reveals that, since $\eta_\text{th} \leq \eta_\text{C}$, the temperature of the hottest reservoir should be at least twice the temperature of the colder one.
+Otherwise, work production could still be dominated by athermal resources, even if $\gamma>1/2$.